By Laura Smith

 Did You Know?

-• Music in Corrales tentatively has lined up its next season, and you can look through it here: https://www.musicincorrales.org/2020-2021-season/ But: “Due to the current prohibition against large gatherings, the prospects for concerts in our 2020-21 season are uncertain.
+• Music in Corrales has lined up its next season, with the probability of the season occurring unknown.
+Members and patrons decided not to offer any virtual concerts, at least not as yet…You can look through the lineup here: http://www.musicincorrales.org/2020-2021-season But: “Due to the current prohibition against large gatherings, the prospects for concerts in our 2020-21 season are uncertain.
 Accordingly, we will not offer season tickets this year.
 Instead, we will offer tickets for individual concerts in advance on a concert-by-concert basis only when we are confident that a concert can be successfully produced and safely held.
 We will post information here on the status of each concert as we gain more clarity about their likelihood, and will let you know how you can purchase tickets for the concerts that can be produced.
 Thank you for your understanding and support.”

 • Village Council meetings.
-Consult the Village website for up to date info on these remote gatherings. corrales-nm.org/meetings
+Scheduled via teleconference.
+September 8, 22, 6:30 p.m.
+Consult the Village website for up to date info on these remote gatherings. corrales-nm.org/meetings.